Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Another One Bites the Dust by Queen

-The great thing about Queen is not only are their songs easy to learn, but are also easily recognizable when you play them to your non-musician friends.
-Queen are one of the best selling bands of all time (the 3rd best in fact) with 150 million albums sold worldwide.
-Another One Bites the Dust as a single sold nearly 3.5 million alone and went 4x Platinum in multiple countries.
+The great thing about Queen is not only are their songs easy to learn, but they’re easily recognizable even to your non-musician friends.
+Queen are one of the best-selling bands of all time (the 3rd best, in fact), with 150 million albums sold worldwide.
+The single Another One Bites the Dust sold nearly 3.5 million copies alone and went 4x Platinum in multiple countries.

 This is a great song to learn because the main motif is so iconic, making it arguably the most recognizable and easy bass song.
-And while there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).
+While there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).

 Come Together by The Beatles

 Click Here for tab for Come Together by The Beatles

-The Beatles have produced some of the most iconic (and successful) songs of all time, they left a significant mark in the landscape of popular music for that period.
-The classic British rock group is the number 1 best selling band of all time with a staggering 600 million albums sold worldwide.
+The Beatles have produced some of the most iconic (and successful) songs of all time, leaving a significant mark in the popular-music landscape.
+The classic British rock group is the number 1 best-selling band of all time, with a staggering 600 million albums sold worldwide.

-Come Together is an ideal song for a beginner to learn as it’s not difficult in terms of speed, but will introduce you to some basic techniques such as sliding.
+Come Together is an ideal song for a beginner, as it’s not difficult in terms of speed, but will introduce you to some basic techniques like sliding.
 It also allows you to cover some good ground on the bass and get you used to playing notes higher up the fretboard.
-This is helpful to newer musicians as a lot of beginner-friendly material likes to stay low down on the bass.
+This is helpful for newer musicians, since a lot of beginner-friendly material likes to stay low down on the bass.

 Seven Nation Army by The White Stripes